Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 - **Coaxial Cable**

   Like twisted pair, coaxial cable consists of two copper conductors, but the two conductors are concentric rather than parallel.
   With this construction and special insulation and shielding, coaxial cable can achieve high data transmission rates.

 - **Fiber Optics**

   An optical fiber is a thin, flexible medium that conducts pulses of light, with each pulse representing a bit.
-A single optical fiber can support tremendous bit rates, up to tens or even hundreds of gigabits per second.
+  A single optical fiber can support tremendous bit rates.
   They are immune to electromagnetic interference, have very low signal attenuation up to 100 kilometers, and are very hard to tap.

   These characteristics have made fiber optics the preferred long-haul guided transmission media, particularly for overseas links.